The vehicle-manufacturing industry

-In addition to the vehicle-manufacturing industry, the defence industry uses laminated polycarbonate, to make visors for helmets and for vehicles’ glazing.
+In addition to the vehicle manufacturing industry, the defence industry uses laminated polycarbonate to make visors for helmets and for vehicle glazing.

 Heated polycarbonate windows

-The laminating technique enables production of heated polycarbonate window glazing.
+The laminating technique enables the production of heated polycarbonate window glazing.

 An electrically conductive film is laminated between polycarbonate sheets, creating a heated surface when an electrical charge is applied to it.
 With heated glazing, windows in inaccessible locations can be kept transparent without the need for mechanical cleaning.